AndreasOA/csgo_buyorder/README.md

 ```

 The value after run.py defines how much cheaper an item should be, so that it gets posted in the discord channel.
 0.7 means 70% marketprice.

+In **accepted_items.txt** one can add or remove skins, which should be monitored by the script.

+## Known issues

+- Doppler and marble fade tracking does not work, since the sites treat them differently.
+Suggested Price at Skinport always suggests Sapphire or Ruby prices.
+Skinbaron treats phases seperatly.
+Lowest price does not differ between phase, therefore it is mostly only phase 1.
+- Script crrashes if one marketplace is down.
+-